Denis Walsh (dual player): Managerial career

-While still a player Walsh became involved in the coaching of various club teams in both hurling and football.
-In the late 1990s he served as a hurling coach with his native St. Catherine's club before also having a stint with Ballyduff in Waterford.
+While still a player, Walsh became involved in the coaching of various club teams in both hurling and football.
+In the late 1990s, he served as a hurling coach with his native St Catherine's club before also having a stint with Ballyduff in Waterford.
 Walsh also worked as manager of the Cork club Carrigtwohill in hurling.
-Walsh has guided Ballygunner to back to back Waterford Senior hurling championships in 2015/16.
+Walsh has guided Ballygunner to back-to-back Waterford Senior hurling championships in 2015/16.

 Waterford

 In October 2001 Walsh was appointed manager of the Waterford senior football team.
 It was a tough assignment as Waterford were regarded as one of the minnows of Gaelic football.
-His first game in charge was a Munster quarter-final against Clare, game which Waterford could be contenders for victory in spite of their low profile.
+His first game in charge was a Munster quarter-final against Clare, a game in which Waterford could be contenders for victory in spite of their low profile.
 A 3–10 to 2–9 defeat sent Waterford into the 'qualifiers'.
 Waterford also lost their next game and were dumped out of the championship.
-Walsh was manager for a second season in 2002.
-That year Waterford exited the provincial championship at the first hurdle again, following a defeat by Tipperary.
+Walsh was the manager for a second season in 2002.
+That year, Waterford exited the provincial championship at the first hurdle again, following a defeat by Tipperary.
 The resultant qualifier game was not kind as Waterford were pitted against reigning All-Ireland champions Armagh.
 That game turned into an absolute rout as Armagh won easily by 2–21 to 0–8.
 This defeat brought Walsh's reign as Waterford manager to an end.